pingcap/tidb-dev-guide/src/understand-tidb/privilege-management.md

 # Privilege management

 At its core, TiDB's approach to user privileges is similar to that of MySQL:

-- The privileges are stored in tables such as `mysql.user` and `mysql.db`.
+* The privileges are stored in tables such as `mysql.user` and `mysql.db`.
-- The privilege tables are then loaded into an [in-memory cache](https://github.com/pingcap/tidb/blob/master/privilege/privileges/cache.go).
+* The privilege tables are then loaded into an [in-memory cache](https://github.com/pingcap/tidb/blob/master/privilege/privileges/cache.go).
 The cache is then used by the privilege manager to determine the privileges of a user.
-- The cache is automatically updated when using privilege control statements such as `GRANT` and `REVOKE`.
+* The cache is automatically updated when using privilege control statements such as `GRANT` and `REVOKE`.
 The statement `FLUSH PRIVILEGES` can also be used to manually reload the cache for when manual changes are made to the privilege tables.

 ## Behavior differences from MySQL

 Implicit updates to the privilege cache (i.e. when `GRANT` or `REVOKE` statements are executed) run immediately on the instance of TiDB that is executing the statement.
 A [notification is also sent to all TiDB instances](https://github.com/pingcap/tidb/blob/5e05922de6a253859cfbfe19356de8a2e2db39da/domain/domain.go#L1355-L1373) to rebuild their cache.
 This notification is sent asynchronously, so it is possible that when a load balancer is used, the cache will be out of date when attempting to reconnect to a TiDB instance immediately.

 Because the asynchronous notifications do not guarantee delivery, TiDB will also [automatically rebuild the privilege cache](https://github.com/pingcap/tidb/blob/5e05922de6a253859cfbfe19356de8a2e2db39da/domain/domain.go#L852-L908) every 5-10 minutes in a loop.
 This behavior is not strictly MySQL compatible, because in MySQL the privilege cache will only ever be rebuilt from a `FLUSH PRIVILEGES` statement, a restart, or a privilege control statement.

+Client certificate options are stored in the `mysql.global_priv` table instead of the `mysql.user` table.
+This behavior is not intentional, and may be changed in the future.

 ## Adding privilege checks to a statement